itsromiljain/onlinemarketplace-itsromiljain/avoiding_common_attacks.md

 ## External Calls
 ### Use caution when making external calls
 The only external call made by a contract is from the `StoresFront` to `OnlineMarket` contract (in `onlyApprovedStoreOwner`).
 The address of the `OnlineMarket` contract is set by the owner (i.e. the address that deploys the contract) in the constructor of the `StoresFront`, and there is no way to change it.
-If a user trusts the addresses that have deployed the contracts, then the external call should be reasonably safe.
+The external call should be reasonably safe, If a user trusts the addresses that have deployed the contracts.

 ### Mark untrusted contracts¶
-Used the naming convetion accrodingly.
+Used the naming convention accordingly.

 ### Avoid state changes after external calls
 The only state change after an external call is in `createStore` in `StoreFront.sol`, as it was necessary to check in the `OnlineMarket` contract whether an address is marked as a `storeOwner` or not.